gabrieldudekvidal/gabrieldudekvidal/README.md

-- 👋 Hi, I’m @gabrieldudekvidal
+- 👋 Hello, I’m @gabrieldudekvidal
-- 👀 I’m interested in Web Development
+- 👀 I’m learning Web Development
 - 🌱 I’m currently learning HTML, CSS and JS
-- 💞️ I’m looking to create my own projects
 - 📫 gabrieldudekvidal15@gmail.com
 <!---
 gabrieldudekvidal/gabrieldudekvidal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.